davegaeddert/davegaeddert/content/_readme.md

 The same can probably be said any time you see me during the work day.
 A lot of my work is independent and I'm just trying to stay focused while I have the time to do so.

-## Communicating
+## Working with me

 **I finish people’s sentences sometimes.**
-If I do, it usually means that I'm very engaged and am trying to push the conversation forward more quickly.
+If I do,
+it usually means that I'm very engaged and am trying to push the conversation forward more quickly.
-If it's bothering you, I can usually tell and try to stop.
-If I don't, then tell me!
+If it's bothering you and I don't notice then tell me to stop.

 **I cut people off or abruptly change topics sometimes.**
 If I do, it's because my mind has moved on and it feels like we all should.
 If you weren't ready,
-say something and I will be more than happy to go back and re-enagage.
+say something and I will be more than happy to go back and re-engage.
+Also, sometimes I do this *temporarily* feeling like we exhausted the ideas for that moment, and will come back to it a few minutes later if an idea pops into my head.

 **I don’t like to talk about myself (or my work).**
 If you ask me something,